RPGameStudio/events/README.md

   private void OnDestroy()
   {
       //in case user forgot to unsubscribe - memory leak
-      //user should implement onDesotroy in every class this any subscribtion _storage.OnDataChanged -= OnDataChangedCallback;
+      //user should implement onDesotroy in every class with any subscribtion _storage.OnDataChanged -= OnDataChangedCallback;
   }